Tarik Khbabez

-Tarik Khbabez (born 20 April 1992) is a Moroccan-Dutch kickboxer currently signed to Glory, where he competes in the heavyweight division.
-He formerly competed SUPERKOMBAT Fighting Championship, having won the SUPERKOMBAT World Grand Prix Heavyweight Tournament in 2015.
-Khbabez has also competed in ONE Championship is a former ONE Light Heavyweight Kickboxing world title challenger.
+Tarik Khbabez (born 20 April 1992) is a Moroccan-Dutch kickboxer currently signed to Glory, where he is the Glory Light Heavyweight Champion.
+He won the Superkombat World Grand Prix Heavyweight Tournament in 2015 and competed in ONE Championship where he was a former ONE Light Heavyweight Kickboxing world title challenger.
 In 2021, he was the runner up for the Glory 77: Rotterdam Heavyweight Tournament.

-He is ranked as the ninth best heavyweight by Combat Press as of September 2022, and sixth best by Beyond Kick as of October 2022.
+He was ranked as the #1 light heavyweight by Combat Press as of May 2025, and #1 by Beyond Kickboxing as of May 2025.

 Career

 SUPERKOMBAT

 Khbabez took part in the 2014 SUPERKOMBAT Qualification tournament.
 In the semifinals he beat Gurhan Degirmenci through a first round TKO.
 He defeated Dexter Suisse in the finals by unanimous decision.

 He participated in the 2015 SUPERKOMBAT World Grand Prix.
 In the semifinals he defeated Nicolas Wamba by decision.
 Tarik won the final bout against Roman Kryklia by decision as well.